mlg-blog/mlg-blog.github.io/_drafts/molgym.md

 comments:   true
 image:      /assets/images/molgym/intro.png
 excerpt: |
-    Designing molecules with desirable properties has huge potential for drug design and materials discovery.
-However, searching for novel molecules   with specific properties is like trying to find the needle in a haystack.
-Fortunately, we can catalyse this process using ideas from reinforcement learning and quantum mechanics.
+    Automating the design of molecules with desirable properties can greatly accelerate the search for novel drugs and materials.
+However, to make further progress we need to go beyond graph-based approaches.
+In this blog post, we use ideas from reinforcement learning and quantum chemistry to make a first step towards 3D molecular design.
 ---

 Imagine we were able to design molecules with exactly the properties we care about.
 This would unlock huge potential for applications such as de novo drug design and materials discovery.
 Unfortunately, searching for particular chemical compounds is like trying to find the needle in a haystack: [Polishchuk _et al._ (2013)](https://doi.org/10.1007/s10822-013-9672-4) estimate that there are between $10^{30}$ and $10^{60}$ feasible and potentially drug-like molecules, making exhaustive search hopeless.
+Worse yet, we don’t even know what the needle looks like.

-In this blog post, we will outline how we combine ideas from reinforcement learning and quantum mechanics to catalyse the search for new molecules.
+In this blog post, we will outline how we combine ideas from reinforcement learning and quantum chemistry to catalyse the search for new molecules.
 We will explain how we can push the boundaries of the type of molecules we can build by representing the atoms directly in Cartesian coordinates.
 Finally, we will demonstrate how we can exploit symmetries of the design process to efficiently train a reinforcement learning agent for molecular design.

-## Re-framing Molecular Design using Reinforcement Learning and Quantum Mechanics
+## Re-framing Molecular Design using Reinforcement Learning and Quantum Chemistry

 To be able to design general molecular structures, it is critical to choose the right representation.
 Most approaches rely on graph representations of molecules, where atoms and bonds are represented by nodes and edges, respectively.
 However, this is a strongly simplified model designed for the description of single organic molecules.
 It is unsuitable for encoding metals and molecular clusters as it lacks information about the relative position of atoms in 3D space.
 Further, geometric constraints on the molecule cannot be easily encoded in the design process.
 A more general representation closer to the physical system is one in which a molecule is described by its atoms' positions in Cartesian coordinates.
 We therefore directly work in this space.

 In particular, we design molecules by sequentially drawing atoms from a given bag and placing them onto a 3D canvas.
 The canvas $\mathcal{C}$ contains all atoms $(e, x)$ with element $e \in \\{\ce{H}, \ce{C}, \ce{N}, \ce{O}\, \dots \\}$ and position $x \in \mathbb{R}^3$ placed so far, whereas the bag $\mathcal{B}$ comprises atoms still to be placed.
 We formulate this task as a sequential decision-making problem in a Markov decision process, where the agent is rewarded for building stable molecules.
-At the beginning of each episode, the agent receives an initial state $s\_0 = (\mathcal{C}\_{0}, \mathcal{B}\_0)$, for example $\mathcal{C}\_0 = \emptyset$ and $\mathcal{B}\_0 = \ce{SFO_4}$ (see [Figure 1](#figure-env)).
+At the beginning of each episode, the agent receives an initial state $s\_0 = (\mathcal{C}\_{0}, \mathcal{B}\_0)$, _e.g._ $\mathcal{C}\_0 = \emptyset$ and $\mathcal{B}\_0 = \ce{SFO_4}$ (see [Figure 1](#figure-env)).
 At each timestep $t$, the agent draws an atom from the bag and places it onto the canvas through action $a_t$, yielding reward $r_t$ and transitioning the environment into state $s_{t+1}$.
 This process is repeated until the bag is empty.

 {% include image.html
     name="Figure 1"